top of page

 How I got started...

-About 10 years ago when I realized that if I was going to have a better partnership with my horse, I had to start learning how.
+About 15 years ago when I realized that if I was going to have a better partnership with my horse, I had to start learning how.
 Hershey had so much go and no woah and was scared of so many things.
 When I first got her she was scared of barrels and poles and everything.
 I was able to take a lesson from someone that had been to Parelli Natural Horsemanship.
 He taught me the basic maneuvers that I teach in my first 5 package.
 He also threw me in a round pen and removed the bridle and let us go.

 It was all I needed to fuel the fire that had started inside of me.
 I was determined to learn how to work with my horse to figure out how to be a better rider and communicator so we could accomplish many of the dreams I had.
 It was exhilarating for me.
 I bought stacks of tapes and did my own at home study program.
 I would watch and go out and apply.
 I would re-watch and re-apply until I figured things out.
 I did it so much that you just start learning how to figure things out to work with a horse to accomplish so many tasks.

 When I brought Annabelle home - I started documenting my work with her.
 I have a lot on Facebook (Joy Mackay Gallupe) and some on You Tube (Joy Gallupe).
 More than I realized, people were following and watching us progress.
 So, when I started my business, people started coming.
 I have not had to do much for promotion.
+People continue to watch me on Facebook and on Tik Tok and see how my training is working and the horses are progressing.